 One of the downsides to investing in a TIC is its slow closing process which usually takes anytime between 45-60 days.
 This delay is due to the need for investors of a TIC to be approved and underwritten by a Lender.

-When compared to a DST which closing process is usually finalized within 3-5 days, a TIC may not be a great option for investors faced with a 45 days identification timeline in a 1031 exchange.
+When compared to a DST where the closing process is usually finalized within 3-5 days, a TIC may not be a great option for investors faced with a 45 days identification timeline in a 1031 exchange.
 More importantly, investors in a DST do not need to be underwritten by a Lender since the sponsor is solely responsible for the financing and mortgage acquisition activities.
 As a result, the debt on DSTs is all non-recourse.
-The DST sponsor will go out and raise the debt and the rates that these institutions are getting are very good.
+The DST sponsor will go out and raise the debt and the rates that these institutions are getting are usually better than what the individual can get on their own.

 Lastly, you do not have to be an accredited investor to invest in a TIC, but you must be an accredited investor to invest in a DST.